JMDolendo/GettingAndCleaningData/README.md

 - http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-### Generally, the script, "run_analysis.R", collects, works with cleans and prepares tidy data set which can be used in later analysis.
+### Generally, the script, "run_analysis.R", collects, works with, cleans and prepares tidy data set which can be used in later analysis.
 Following are the detailed methods on how the script works:

 	a.
 Download, extract and read the messy dataset.
 	b.
 Merge the training and test data.